maartenpaauw/laravel-charts-css/README.md

 Out of the box the `ShowHeading` modification will be applied when the heading is present and the modifications `Multiple` and `ShowLabels` are applied when there are multiple datasets configured.

+All modifications can be found within the `Maartenpaauw\Chart\Appearance` namespace.

 ##### Data(sets) spacing

 ```php